rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 - Sell drugs to a student.

 MY BACKSTORY
 I arrived at the Mysteria Academy knowing very little about what I could learn there.
-Nearly fleeing my home
+Nearly fleeing my home +++++

-Death-bloom - A plant grown in the aquatic greenhouses of the homelands of the Tortles (insert tortle city here)
+Death-bloom - A plant grown in the aquatic greenhouses of the homelands of the Turtles (insert tortle city here)

 The Party: